jordicenzano/live-streaming-ingest-advanced-simulation/README.md

 docker pull quay.io/brightcove/docker-ffmpeg-fec
 ```

-To see usage instructions you can call the script without arguments:
+To see usage instructions you can call the script without arguments.

 Simple simulation:
 ```
 Use: